 From winter damage repair to new lawn installation, Hydretain increases seed germination and improves the survival of seedlings, sod, springs and plugs.

-Note: The advantage of applying Hydretain after planting is that seeds coated with Hydretain may imbibe water more quickly for faster germination.
+Note: The advantage of applying Hydretain after spring planting is that seeds coated with Hydretain may imbibe water more quickly for faster germination.
 Applying Hydretain on top of laid sod will allow the Hydretain to enter the sod slab, preventing it from drying out, and the soil below providing optimal soil moisture for new roots to tack and knit.
 While applications after planting are the primary recommendation, it is not always possible or practical to apply products over new plantings.
 When this is not possible, applications prior to planting are acceptable.

 Trees and Shrubs:

 When installing new trees and shrubs, use Hydretain to reduce transplant shock and improve survival rate for these larger landscape assets.

 - Incorporate: Add Hydretain granular throughout the backfill soil when planting new trees and shrubs at a rate of 1 lb. per cubic foot of planting media for shrubs and 1.2 to 2 lbs. per caliper inch for trees.